Johnny Arthur: Early years

 Born in Scottdale, Pennsylvania to John William Long and Matilda (née Hertzog) Long, Arthur was a veteran of 25 years on stage before he made his screen debut in 1923's The Unknown Purple.
-Arthur's screen personality was nebulous enough to allow him to play the romantic lead in the Lon Chaney vehicle The Monster (1925).
+Arthur's screen personality was neutral enough to allow him to play the romantic lead in the Lon Chaney vehicle The Monster (1925).

 Sound era

-With the coming of sound, Arthur developed his first comedic image, an effeminate character in films such as The Desert Song (1929), She Couldn't Say No (1930), Penrod and Sam (1931) and The Ghost Walks (1934).
+With the coming of sound, Arthur developed his first comic persona -- a "pansy", or effeminate character -- in films such as The Desert Song (1929), She Couldn't Say No (1930), Penrod and Sam (1931) and The Ghost Walks (1934).
 When the Production Code took effect on July 1, 1934, the overtly homosexual characters played by Arthur were toned down in Hollywood movies.
-He spent the rest of the 1930s playing fussy characters.
-This served him well in low-budget films like The Natzy Nuisance, Ellis Island and Danger on the Air, as well as big budget pictures like Crime and Punishment and Road to Singapore.
+He spent the rest of the 1930s playing timid, worried, or fussy characters.
+This served him well in low-budget films like Ellis Island and Danger on the Air, as well as big-budget pictures like Crime and Punishment and Road to Singapore.
+Most of his later roles were unbilled bits.

 Arthur is perhaps most remembered for his appearances as Darla Hood's father in Hal Roach's Our Gang shorts.
-Most of his later roles were unbilled bits, with the notable exception of the 1942 serial, The Masked Marvel.
+He is also noted for his featured appearance in one of Roach's wartime burlesques of the Axis powers, That Nazty Nuisance (1942); Arthur was the Japanese caricature "Suki Yaki".
+Arthur's broad villainy was noticed by Republic Pictures, then casting a serial that required a Japanese antagonist.
+Johnny Arthur took the role and played it menacingly in The Masked Marvel (1943).